protojour/migrado/README.md

 migrado is a command-line client that can help build and run schema or data migrations against your ArangoDB instance.

-migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically.
-[Docker](https://docs.docker.com/install/) or arangosh from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.
+migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically. arangosh from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.

 **migrado should be considered alpha software.** Make sure you test well before using in a production setting.